dotnet/docs-maui/docs/get-started/installation.md

 | macOS | Android, iOS, macOS |
 | Linux | Android |

-### iOS and MacOS
+### iOS and macOS

-To debug to an iOS or MacOS target in Visual Studio Code, follow the steps below:
+To debug to an iOS or macOS target in Visual Studio Code:

 1. Install the [latest stable Xcode](https://apps.apple.com/us/app/xcode/id497799835?mt=12).
 1. Run `xcode-select --install` in a terminal to acquire the Xcode command line tools.

 ### Android

-To debug to an Android target in Visual Studio Code, follow the steps below:
+To debug to an Android target in Visual Studio Code:

 1. Install [Microsoft OpenJDK 11](/java/openjdk/download#openjdk-11).
-1. Install the Android SDK via one of the following options:
+1. Install the Android SDK via one of the following approaches:
-    * **(Recommended)** Create a new .NET MAUI project (`dotnet new maui`) and use the [InstallAndroidDependencies target](#using-installandroiddependencies).
+    * **(Recommended)** Create a new .NET MAUI project (`dotnet new maui`) and use the [InstallAndroidDependencies target](#using-the-installandroiddependencies-target).
     * Install via Visual Studio (Windows only).
     * Install via Android Studio.
     * Install via your preferred package manager on Linux.